Shikaga/story/index.md

 The big man sighed again.
 "If I hand her over to you, and you just let her go I'm making a formal complaint.
 She could be a spy or a rebel.
 I've already heard rumors that Verris has sent someone to agitate again."

-"Fine, I'll question her myself, and if I decide she's a spy I'll let you know immediately."
+"Fine, I'll arrange for her questioning myself, and if I decide she's a spy I'll let you know immediately."
 The prince looked serious until the big man nodded a grudging acceptance, then he smiled at Emlyn, "Excellent,  we better do the questioning fairly soon.
 How's tomorrow evening?
 At seven?
 There's a lovely inn, the Crown on the Waters, near the keep, ask anyone for directions."
 He caught Emlyns eye, then wheeling his horse, he rode off in the same direction the procession had taken.
 The other Knights just sat there for a moment, then with scattered cursing they rode off too, leaving Emlyn standing alone at the side of the road wondering what had just happened.